omerbsezer/Fast-Kubernetes/K8s-Secret.md

 ## App: K8s Secret

 This scenario shows:
+- how to create secrets with file,
+- how to use secrets: volume and environment variable,
-- how to roll out deployments with 2 different strategy: recreate and rollingUpdate,
+- how to create secrets with command,
+- how to get/delete secrets

 ### Steps